Ethiopia travel destination

 Is it safe to travel to Ethiopia right now?

-Do I need a visa to visit Ethiopia?
+How do I get a visa for Ethiopia?

 Ready for Ethiopia?